msanjay05/mbaAndBeyond/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.2.

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+install all the dependencies via `  npm i`

+Run `npm start` for frontend.
+Navigate to `http://localhost:4200/` Run `npm run server` for backend

 ## Code scaffolding